Laws in favor of reporting of animal cruelty

 Veterinary Reporting of Animal Cruelty

-This year, a new trend was the creation and strengthening of cross reporting laws and veterinary reporting laws.
+A continuing legislative trend is the creation and strengthening of cross reporting laws and veterinary reporting laws.
 Cross-reporting refers to laws which explicitly permit or require cross-reporting between various animal and human welfare organizations, such as requiring humane officers to report suspected child abuse, or requiring elder protective service workers to report suspected animal cruelty.
 These laws recognize and respond to the link between animal cruelty and interpersonal violence.

 Animal victims can’t speak for themselves, so it’s absolutely vital that those frontline workers who are most likely to witness animal cruelty in the community — like veterinarians and social service workers — are not only empowered, but required to report animal cruelty to the authorities,” says Lora Dunn, Director of the Criminal Justice Program.
 “We’re thrilled to see more states taking the important step of not just allowing, but mandating that these stakeholders report animal abuse and neglect, for the sake of the animal victims.